Store Policies

 If more than 15 business days have passed since we’ve approved your return, please contact us at raul@cafesuspiro.com.

 WHAT?
-Stir: Seasonal Readings South of Market debuts at Cafe Suspiro
+Stir: Seasonal Readings South of Market returns for Fire Season

 WHERE?
 Cafe Suspiro and Arc Gallery, 1246 Folsom Street, San Francisco CA 94102

-South of Market’s neighborhood cultural revival continues with STIR — a new reading series launching on July 10 at the coffee shop/bookstore/record shop Cafe Suspiro and Arc Gallery at 1246 Folsom Street in San Francisco.
+South of Market’s seasonal reading series STIR returns for Fire Season, happening October 2 at the coffee shop/bookstore/record shop/fine-art gallery Cafe Suspiro and Arc Gallery at 1246 Folsom Street in San Francisco.

-Stop by Cafe Suspiro July 10 from 5-6 p.m. for coffee and vibes, and then join the hosts and six local authors at Arc Gallery next door from 6pm to 8pm for an evening of local literary adventure in the thriving SoMa West/Folsom Corridor neighborhood — a longtime home to after-hours art, literary happenings, music and performance.
+On October 2, stop by Cafe Suspiro from 5-6 p.m. for coffee and vibes, and then join the hosts and four local authors at Arc Gallery next door from 6pm to 8pm for an evening of local literary adventure in the thriving SoMa West/Folsom Corridor neighborhood — a longtime home to after-hours art, literary happenings, music and performance.
 STIR now joins SoMa Nights, new cafes and restaurants, and a resurgent arts and nightlife scene as part of SoMa West's post-pandemic flowering.

 HOSTS: